adanieljohnson/SAWHET_2/README.md

 * Are some sections too short or long?
 * Does the text have citations in correct format in the correct sections?

 Students can use SAWHET as often as they wish to check reports.
-When a student clicks __Download__, SAWHET merges the text, tables, figures, and metadata in one zip file that students submit for grading.
+When a student clicks __Download__, SAWHET merges the text, tables, figures, and metadata in one zip file that they can submit for grading.

+Unlike a report submitted as a simple document or via LMS, students are much less likely to submit incomplete work via SAWHET.
+Reports from SAWHET also have nearly identical structures and formats.
+This makes it easier for instructors to grade without focusing on formatting, and simplifies text extraction for further analysis.

 * [Current public version of SAWHET v2](https://yelr6j-dan-johnson.shinyapps.io/sawhet_v2_0/).
 * [Minimal working version of SAWHET v2](https://yelr6j-dan-johnson.shinyapps.io/sawhet2/).